 By 2014, the company had improved its battery technology 5X in power output compared to 2012.
 At that time, its solid-state battery had a power density of around 400 Wh/l (watt-hour per liter).

-Meanwhile, Toyota also focused on hydrogen fuel cell technology and vehicles as it launched Mirai in Europe in 2015.
+Meanwhile, Toyota also focused on hydrogen fuel cell technology and vehicles, launching the Mirai in Europe in 2015.

 As the race for solid-state batteries heated up, patent filings increased yearly.
 Even companies like Apple filed patents on batteries.

 2016 brought another breakthrough for Toyota and its research partners from the Tokyo Institute of Technology.
-The breakthrough was an improved design from its predecessor that was proven expensive, and some have exhibited problems with electrochemical stability.
+The breakthrough was an improved design from its predecessor, which had proven to be expensive, and some models had exhibited problems with electrochemical stability.

 The research highlighted lithium superionic conductors that exhibit exceptionally high conductivity (25 mS cm−1) and remarkable stability.
 These conductors, specifically Li9.54Si1.74P1.44S11.7Cl0.3, demonstrate near-zero voltage against lithium metal, indicating high stability.

 In 2017, Toyota claimed to work on new battery types that could hold a higher charge.
-The improved battery technology would allow the creation of smaller, more lightweight lithium-ion batteries for use in EVs.
+The improved battery technology would enable the development of smaller, lighter lithium-ion batteries for use in electric vehicles (EVs).

-In May 2018, Toyota announced a new R&D program with Panasonic, Nissan, and Honda for solid-state battery development.
+In May 2018, Toyota announced a new R&D program with Panasonic, Nissan, and Honda for the development of solid-state batteries.
 The aim was to develop batteries with a range of upto 500 miles.
-The Japanese government was also a part of this program.
+The Japanese government was also involved in this program.

 Despite all this research, the journey wasn’t always fruitful.
-The company faced several challenges, such as production hell and heating competition.
+The company faced several challenges, including production hell and intense competition.

-In 2018, Panasonic’s CEO said the anticipated battery won’t be able to make it to production for another decade.
+In 2018, Panasonic’s CEO stated that the anticipated battery would not be ready for production for another decade.
 This came from one of its partners and was a surprise.

 Meanwhile, other automotive companies invested hundreds of millions in startups to gain a competitive advantage.
 For example, Volkswagen invested $100 million in Quantumspace, one of the top solid-state battery manufacturers.

-In 2019, Toyota announced that it would debut its solid-state battery EV in the Tokyo Olympics, but COVID-19 failed that plan.
+In 2019, Toyota announced that it would debut its solid-state battery EV in the Tokyo Olympics, but COVID-19 dashed that plan.

 In 2020, Toyota established Prime Planet Energy & Solutions, Inc., a joint venture with Panasonic to develop automotive prismatic batteries.
 The joint venture will supply batteries not only to Toyota but broadly to all customers.

-By 2021, Toyota had a portfolio of 1000+ patents in solid-state batteries alone and was leading the technology in patent count.
+By 2021, Toyota had a portfolio of over 1,000 patents in solid-state batteries alone and was leading the technology in terms of patent count.

 Toyota further announced an investment of $13.5 billion by 2030 in batteries, including solid-state batteries.
-It aimed to slash the cost of its batteries by 30% or more by improving the materials used and the structure of the cells.
+It aimed to reduce the cost of its batteries by 30% or more by improving the materials used and the cell structure.

 “We are still searching for the best materials to use,” Chief Technology Officer Masahiko Maeda.